Viserren/UnityPackages/Learning Journal.md

 ### Solution:
 Using a animation curve and lerping between two Quaternion's using the animation curve, it now smoothly rotates around and changes its angle depending on the season.

+### Problem:
+The sun is the opersite direction then it should be at the corisponding time.